 Did your visitor read a blog post on your website?
 Send out an email about the same topic.
 Did he or she visit the product page?
 Then it is time to send a good offer or more information.

-To be a growth hacker, the growth hacking jargon will help you understand what all these functions and metrics are about.
+In order to be a successful growth hacker, growth hacking jargon will help you to understand what all these functions and metrics are about.